budoor99/ics344-cybersecurity-project-group01/Phase1/custom_script.md

-# Custom Script – SSH Login with Python
+# Custom Script – SSH Brute-Force with Python

-This part shows how we created a simple Python script to log into Metasploitable3 over SSH using default credentials.
+This part shows how we created a custom Python script to perform a brute-force attack on Metasploitable3’s SSH service using multiple usernames and passwords.

+---

 ## Target Info

-- IP Address: 172.28.128.3
+- **IP Address**: 172.28.128.3
-- Port: 22
+- **Port**: 22
-- Username: msfadmin
-- Password: msfadmin
+- **Service**: SSH
+- **Goal**: Discover valid SSH credentials through brute-force using a Python script.

+---

 ## What We Did

-We wrote a basic script using Python and the paramiko library.
-It connects to the target’s SSH service, logs in with the credentials, and runs the command `whoami` to confirm access.
+We wrote a custom brute-force script in Python using the **Paramiko** library.

+- The script reads **usernames** from `users.txt`.
+- It reads **passwords** from `pass.txt`.
+- Tries every possible **username:password** pair.
+- Stops and saves the valid credentials when login is successful.

+---

 ## The Script (ssh_brute.py)